HomeTop HeadlinesTrump's After Midnight Phone Rants

 President Trump’s late-night calling habits are once more drawing attention in the West Wing, with Commerce Secretary Howard Lutnick among the president’s most frequent nighttime interlocutors.
-A wide-ranging New Yorker profile by Antonia Hitchens reports that the two regularly speak around 1 a.m., often about both important matters and trivialities.
+A wide-ranging New Yorker profile in 2025, by Antonia Hitchens, reported that the two regularly spoke around 1 a.m., often about both important matters and trivialities.

-The 79-year-old president has long been known for getting by on little sleep, and his habit of ringing allies, Cabinet officials and TV personalities around midnight has continued into his second term.
-Lutnick, 64, told the magazine that the calls happen “just after Lutnick gets in bed,” creating an image of the commerce secretary receiving nightly calls from the leader of the free world.
+The 79-year-old president has long been known for getting by on little sleep, and his habit of ringing allies, Cabinet officials, and TV personalities around midnight has continued into his second term.
+Lutnick, 64, told the magazine that the calls happened just after he got in bed, creating an image of the commerce secretary receiving nightly calls from the leader of the free world.

 Inside the 1 a.m.
 Ritual

-Sometimes the conversations move into “real stuff,” Lutnick said, including serious trade topics such as tariffs on Canadian steel.
+Sometimes the conversations move into “real stuff,” Lutnick said in 2025, including serious trade topics such as tariffs on Canadian steel.
 More often, however, the talk drifts to everyday matters.

-It is not clear who initiates the calls, but the pattern mirrors a first-term habit: a 2018 New York magazine piece described Trump frequently phoning Fox News host Sean Hannity after his show and the pair “gabbing like old girlfriends” about ratings, the press and Trump’s opponents.
+It is not clear who initiated the calls, but the pattern mirrors a first-term habit: a 2018 New York magazine piece described Trump frequently phoning Fox News host Sean Hannity after his show and the pair “gabbing like old girlfriends” about ratings, the press, and Trump’s opponents.
 Lutnick conceded that “Trump has other people he calls late at night,” but would not provide names.

 From “Buffoon” to Cabinet Confidant